steqeq/0000/README.md

      * v3.3 release had the firmware as part of the rock-dkms package

-## SQLite3 for ROCProfiler
+## rocProf Command Line Tool Python Requirement

-SQLite3 is a required module for ROCProfiler in the v3.5 release.
-You can install the SQLite3 Python module separately and ensure the environment variable is set to *ROCP_PYTHON_VERSION* to confirm the Python version, which includes the SQLite3 module.
+SQLite3 is a required Python module for the rocprof command-line tool.
+You can install the SQLite3 Python module using the pip utility and set env var ROCP_PYTHON_VERSION to the Python version, which includes the SQLite3 module.

 ## Heterogeneous-Compute Interface for Portability